What activities Jichikai and Chokai provide are;

 Disaster prevention drills

-Further more, Jichikai or Chokai really works in a time of disaster.
-The residents can quickly set up a support team so they can help each other to handle the difficult situation.
+Jichikai or Chokai particularly works in a time of disaster.
+The residents can quickly set up a support team so they can help each other to handle such difficult situation.

 Although the enrollment is optional and every resident is not required to join, it would give you a chance to become more familiar with your neighborhood and to get to know neighbors.

 To ask for being a member, the leader of Jichikai or Chokai will visit residents who newly moved in.
 Or ask a member how to join.
 One of the residents living nearby must be a member.